ssp21/ssp21-spec/ssp21.md

 The MAC is calculated over the concatenation of the following parameters:

-* The serialized form of the additional data (ad).
+* The serialized form of the AuthMetadata field (ad).
 * The length of the cleartext as an unsigned big endian 16-bit integer
 * The cleartext itself